 Some of the terms that are commonly used in chain surveying are described in

 1. Main Stations:

 Main stations refer to the points at the end of the main survey lines forming the skeletal system.
-In other words, the main stations are the endpoints of the main survey lines that mark the boundary of surveying.
-In the figure below, A, B, C and D represent the main stations.
+In other words, the main stations are the endpoints of the main survey lines that mark the boundary of the surveying area.
+In the figure below, A, B, C, and D represent the main stations.